 We keep our microbiome thriving by providing food, warmth and our living host environment.
 After our death, most species in our microbiome die within two days.
 The rest help consume us.

 Research is showing that a healthy microbiome also likely protects us against obesity, diabetes, heart disease and cancer and that the gut microbiome may affect the central nervous system, which controls brain function.

 It is not surprising to find out that our bacteria control aspects of our mood and behavior.

 Microbiome Analysis Organizations

-One company in this space suspended operations after a federal investigation for fraudulent billing practices.
+One direct-to-consumer company in this space suspended operations after a federal investigation for fraudulent billing practices.
 Ubiome was providing skin, nose, gut, oral and genital tests for $400 for 4 samples / year.

 Once you have your microbiome baseline, you can use these 15 ways to boost it and then re-test to see if there was beneficial change.
 Additionally, some people choose to supplement with prebiotics and probiotics, especially during and after using antibiotics.
 Most antibiotics only wipe out some of your microbiome.

 Microbiome Prebiotics and Probiotics